aragon/osx-upgrade-workspace/README.md

 ```
 $ make
 Available targets:
 - make help  	 Display the current message

 - make init    Check the dependencies and prepare the environment
 - make clean   Clean the generated artifacts

-- make deployment   Generate the deployment to verify with diffyscan-workspace
+- make deployment       Generate the config to verify with diffyscan-workspace
+- make deployment-zk    Generate the config to verify with diffyscan-workspace (only ZkSync)
 - make summary          Show the decoded proposal upgrade actions
 ```

 Run `make init` to set the environment.